Insider Tips to overweight or obese life insurance!

 The body mass index tool or BMI is used by every life insurance company to calculate the health of an individual, and potential health risks they may suffer.
 It is an integral part of underwriting and determines the premium price you will be paying for the policy:

-The BMI chart is the most important indicator looked at by insurance companies since it relays information related to physical build, muscle mass, and overall body fat.
+It’s the the most important indicator looked at by insurance companies since it relays information related to physical build, muscle mass, and overall body fat.

 Even though the Body Mass Index is considered as the most important indicator for determining the weight of a candidate, it does have its shortcomings.
 There are some disadvantages that insurance companies who use the BMI experience, and these are: